 Seven children reported killed and scores injured as violence continues in Libya

-Statement by Ted Chaiban, UNICEF Regional Director for the Middle East and North Africa
+From Ted Chaiban, UNICEF Regional Director for the Middle East and North Africa

-AMMAN, 22 October 2019 – “In the past two weeks, violence has taken a heavy toll on children in Tripoli.
+Amman, 22 October 2019 – “In the past two weeks, violence has taken a heavy toll on children in Tripoli.

 “Last Thursday, three children and two women were reportedly killed while driving on a main highway, 16 kilometres from Tripoli.
 On 14 October, three sisters were reportedly killed, and their mother and a fourth sister badly injured when their house, south of the capital, came under attack.
 A day earlier, a 13-year-old child was reportedly killed while in his house and earlier this month, five children were injured when their school in Janzour, 18 kilometres from the capital was hit.